Advanced Health Care Directives in Maryland

 No specific form is required for an effective health care directive, although, the Maryland Health Care Directive Act provides a form.
 For Maryland residents, we think the Maryland statutory form is a good starting point for the construction of a health care directive.
 We see this as a “starting point” because there are certain deficiencies in the Maryland form that should be addressed if you want your health care decisions when you are not able to make them yourself directed by your wishes.

-The Two Most Important Considerations
+The Two Most Important Considerations for Your Advanced Healthcare Directive

 The two most important parts of the health care directive are 1) the selection of an agent and 2) the instructions or direction given to the agent.
 Both decisions relate directly to assuring that your wishes will be honored.
 The more definite that you can make known your wishes, the higher the likelihood that those wishes will be honored.
 Under Maryland law, the person designated as the surrogate “shall base those decisions on the wishes of the patient” so creating a clear directive is important.
 On the other hand, the agent ought to have sufficient flexibility to implement those wishes taking into account all of the relevant information at the future time when the decision is made.
 Thus, the instructions given to the agent should not be strictly binding but should rather allow the agent to deviate somewhat from the instructions if a different course would be in your best interest under the circumstances as present.